hyperfi/Time-Dependent-Schrodinger-Equation-1D/quantum-tdse-simulator/docs/INDEX.md

 A: Very accurate for 1D systems.
 See [Numerical Accuracy](../README.md#numerical-accuracy).

 **Q: Can I use this for research?**
 A: Yes!
-It's suitable for educational and research purposes.
-See [License](../README.md#license).
+It's suitable for educational and research purposes by citing the author and this repository.

 ### Parameters
 **Q: How do I add parameters?**